helium/HIP/00xx-data-driven-extension-reduced-iot-assertion-cost.md

 The proposal aims to extend the duration of the reduced location assertion fees introduced by HIP 69 with 6 months.
 The extension will be used to further study the effect of reduced location assertion fees as initially set out by HIP 69.
 In the months following the migration to Solana, there were several issues with hotspot location assertion and as such it is believed that the initial 3 month period does not provide adequate data for determining the success of HIP 69.

-The Helium Foundation has commited to provide the community with location assertion data 1.5 month before the 6 month extension expires.
+The Helium Foundation has committed to provide the community with location assertion data 1.5 month before the 6 month extension expires.
 The data will be used to identify if the reduced location assertion fees have the intended effect.
 Several key metrics will be used to determine the effectiveness of a reduced location assertion fee.

 1. **The amount of (legitimate) hotspot relocations**: if the amount of hotspot relocations increases this indicates that the reduced fees had a positive effect on building out the network.

-2. **Percentage of legitimate hotspot relocations**: if the percentage of illegitimate hotspot relocations increases it is an indicator that the hotspot assertion fee is no longer providing an adequate detterent against malicious actors.
+2. **Percentage of legitimate hotspot relocations**: if the percentage of illegitimate hotspot relocations increases it is an indicator that the hotspot assertion fee is no longer providing an adequate deterrent against malicious actors.

 We use the following criteria to determine if a hotspot relocation is legitimate: